mcbenjemaa/daemonjob-operator/DESIGN.md

 ###### DaemonJob mutable job

-When you create a `DaemonJob` it will spinup jobs on every nodes, but if you change somerthing in the template and apply it again, the reconciler realize that the job is already created!
+When you create a `DaemonJob` it will spinup jobs on every nodes, but if you change something in the template and apply it again, the reconciler realize that the job is already created!

-If the developer wants to force this mechanism, he could do so by specifying `spec.replace: true` (by default is false)
+If the developer wants to force this mechanism, he could do so by specifying `spec.replace: true` (by default it's false)

 the reconciler, then attempt to delete all jobs and create new ones, form provided `jobTemplate`.